It's hard to miss Charlene Holy Bear in a crowd — if you're looking down, anyway.

 "It's actually pretty funny — I don't really have a fashionable sense, so to speak," Holy Bear told TODAY Style with a laugh during an interview at her home.
 “Most of the time I dress very plainly.
 My wardrobe consists of black, blue, gray and silver."

 While Holy Bear might not consider herself a style pioneer, she has nonetheless captivated the fashion community.
-Earlier this year, Vogue ran an article about her beaded Vans, and since then, she's been flooded with requests for the custom shoes, which take about two weeks to complete.
+In 2018, after Vogue ran an article about her beaded Vans, and she was flooded with requests for the custom shoes, which take about two weeks to complete.
 She's often stopped while wearing them, or shouted at across the street: "Hey, you're the lady who makes the beaded Vans!"

 And it's all by accident.
 Holy Bear made her first pair of Vans for her 9-year-old son, Justus, when they were on their way to the Gathering of Nations about five years ago, and she realized too late that he didn't have any traditional regalia.